connexcs/docs/docs/customer/routing.md

 !!!
 Note "CPS Buffering"
     CPS Buffering is used to manage large volumes of calls over a short period of time.
 This process maximises saturation and increases call completion within a given CPS restriction.
 It does this by removing spikes and borrowing capacity from future seconds.
 If incoming traffic exceeds your pre-set CPS, it holds the call for one second, and then tries again.
 You can increase the second count in the CPS Spike Buffer field.
 Changing the CPS Buffering value only affects calls that exceed the CPS.
 The delay will show as increased PDD on the call, each second the system will emit a 100 Trying (High CPS, Buffering) response to indicate the status/progress of the call.

-**ASR Plus** is a proprietary technology developed by ConnexCS to filter known failed non-existant / working numbers between the customer and the carrier for termination.
+**ASR Plus** is a proprietary technology developed by ConnexCS to filter known failed non-existent / working numbers between the customer and the carrier for termination.
 This is particularly useful with the larger call volumes.
 <div class="admonition success">
 <p class="admonition-title">Advantages of ASR</p>
     <ul>